crosser/pdns-pipe-nmc/README.md

 and powerdns responses.
 There are two possible approaches to mitigation of this problem:

-* Run `namecoind` and the bridge as close to the consumer as
+* Run namecoind and powerdns as close to the consumer as
 possible: on the same host, or at least on the same network, and keep it guarded.
 * I did not try it, but it should be possible to use PowerDNS